 Lake Mead Recreation Area

 From Lake Mead marina you can rent a boat, jet ski or catch a cruise on Lake Mead’s paddle boat, the Desert Princess.
 You can even dine lake side at the Harbor House cafe.
-Don’t miss the Park Visitor Center where you can watch a movie about the lake and pick up your park swag.
+Don’t miss the Park Visitor Center where you can watch a movie about the lake and pick up your park souvenir.

 Valley of Fire State Park

 Valley of Fire was named Nevada’s first State Park in 1935 and it doesn’t take long to see why.
 The park is filled with fiery red cliffs, some of the best petroglyphs I’ve seen, domes and arches.
 It’s the perfect escape for the day.
 Because of it’s size, you can easily see a lot in a short amount of time.
 Pack a lunch and enjoy one of its many scenic areas with picnic tables.
 There’s a Visitor Center with info about how the area was formed, it used to be an ocean by the way.
 Don’t miss the cactus garden out front of the Visitor Center.

 As a sunset chaser, some of my most memorable sunsets have been in Nevada and one of my favorite place to watch the sky change colors is Red Rock Canyon.
 The sun brings out the different hues and colors of the rocks.
 With miles of hiking trails and world class rock climbing, if you feel real energetic, you could make a day of exploring.
 Arrange to take a tour of the area by horseback or plan on meeting Jackson, Red Rock’s adopted wild burro.
 The Visitor Center is a must see with interpretive exhibits and a store for souvenirs.